Pravin-Kumar-D/Marketing-Analysis/README.md

 ### Key Findings

-* Conversion rates fluctuated significantly, peaking in **January (18.5%)** and dropping to **4.3% in May**.
+* Conversion rates fluctuated significantly, peaking in **January (17.31%)** and dropping to **6.51% in October**.
 * Major drop-offs occur between the Click and Purchase stages.
-* Engagement declined in the second half of the year despite a **15.37% click-through rate**.
+* Engagement declined in the second half of the year.
 * Blog content generated the highest views compared to social and video content.
-* Sentiment analysis shows strong positive dominance (275 positive reviews), but average rating remains below the 4.0 benchmark.
+* Sentiment analysis shows strong positive dominance (840 positive reviews), but average rating remains below the 4.0 benchmark.

 ### Recommendations